 Operatives for Russia appear to have strategically timed the computer commands, known as “bots,” to blitz social media with links to the pro-Trump stories at times when the billionaire businessman was on the defensive in his race against Democrat Hillary Clinton, these sources said.
 The bots’ end products were largely millions of Twitter and Facebook posts carrying links to stories on conservative internet sites such as Breitbart News and InfoWars, as well as on the Kremlin-backed RT News and Sputnik News, the sources said.
 Investigators examining the bot attacks are exploring whether the far-right news operations took any actions to assist Russia’s operatives.
 Why Steve Bannon Wants You to Believe in the Deep State.
 Like a George Lucas Death Star or one of those planet-eating monsters in Star Trek, the Deep State has crashed into the national consciousness.

 But for all the examination of those remarks, a passing reference by Bannon to an esoteric Italian philosopher has gone little noticed, except perhaps by scholars and followers of the deeply taboo, Nazi-affiliated thinker, Julius Evola.
 Advertisement “The fact that Bannon even knows Evola is significant,” said Mark Sedgwick, a leading scholar of Traditionalists at Aarhus University in Denmark.
+Evola, who died in 1974, wrote on everything from Eastern religions to the metaphysics of sex to alchemy.
+But he is best known as a leading proponent of Traditionalism, a worldview popular in far-right and alternative religious circles that believes progress and equality are poisonous illusions.
 Thinker loved by fascists like Mussolini is on Stephen Bannon’s reading list - The Boston Globe.
 Journalist Says Steve Bannon Had A 'Years-Long Plan' To Take Down Hillary Clinton.

 This is FRESH AIR.